pratikunterwegs/patho-move-evol/README.md

 Used in previous steps.

-- `scripts/00_use_cluster.R`: Passes the simulation run commands to the University of Groningen's _Peregrine_ high-performance computing cluster.
-May also work with HPC cluster running Ubuntu, with required libraries installed, and with a SLURM-scheduler.
-Use with caution.
+- `scripts/00_use_cluster.Rmd`: Passes the simulation run commands to the University of Groningen's _Peregrine_ high-performance computing cluster.
+May also work with HPC cluster running Ubuntu, with required libraries installed --- this includes Boost and potentially Intel's TBB --- and with a SLURM-scheduler. _Use with caution_.

 - `scripts/00_make_batch_script.R`: An alternative to using an HPC cluster, written for Windows systems.
 Makes a batch script and parameter set to run simulations in sequence.
 Use with caution.
+Can be easily adapted to working with Linux systems.

+---

+## Analysis Functions

+Note that analysis function provided in this repo in earlier versions have now been moved to the simulation package repository; https://github.com/pratikunterwegs/pathomove.

 ---